18if/18if.github.io/_posts/2017-11-01-This-is-my-first-post.md

 date: 2017-11-01
 ---

-<p>Hello.
+Hello.
 This is my first post.
 I like anime and manga.
 I also read actual books.
-Bye.</p>
+Bye.

-<p> If you want more info...
-I dont have any</p>
+If you want more info...
+I dont have any

 <a href="https://18if.github.io/">Home</a>